CodeAlpesh/angular/angular-security-course/1-signup/README.md

         * await is equivalent to .then()
         * error can be handles by try/catch or using catch with async function call.
         * callback will have (err, result) ... format
+        * promise based function call are not lazy. i.e. They will be exceuted even if do not setup then/catch.
     * Issues with cookie:
         * Cookies are kind of storage mechanism.
 Can store user preferences etc.
         * XSS - Cross Site Scripting attack - Can be hijacked by malicious code and session can be hijacked.